U.S. Treasury says G7 expected to endorse U.S. global minimum tax proposal

 A number of other G7 officials have raised expectations for the finance ministers' meetings in London, the first face-to-face meetings for the group since the COVID-19 pandemic turned them virtual last year.

-German Finance Minster Olaf Scholz told Reuters in an interview that he expects the group to make “significant progress” on corporate tax issues, which include the thornier problem of agreeing on how to tax large global digital services companies such as Facebook, Amazon.com, Google Apple Inc and Microsoft..
+German Finance Minster Olaf Scholz told Reuters in an interview that he expects the group to make “significant progress” on corporate tax issues, which include the thornier problem of agreeing on how to tax large global digital services companies such as Facebook (FB.O), Amazon.com (AMZN.O), Google (GOOGL.O) Apple Inc (AAPL.O) and Microsoft (MSFT.O).

 A number of countries have imposed unilateral digital services taxes targeting these firms, which have drawn threats of retaliatory tariffs from the United States.